glotaran/pyglotaran/README.md

 Note: You will need [VirtualBox](https://www.virtualbox.org/) installed.

-After running `vagrant up`, open a browser and browse to `localhost:8888`.
+After running `vagrant up`, open a browser and browse to `localhost:8888` (`127.0.0.1:8888`).

 To shut down the box, issue

-    vagrant down
+    vagrant down / halt

+To connect (via ssh) and aquire a terminal on the box issue:

+    vagrant ssh

-To delete it
+To delete it (and remove all traces from your computer)

     vagrant destroy